 Orbital positions in hamiltonian, resolved by l: Site Spec Total By l ...
 1 Si 1:13 1:1(s) 2:4(p) 5:9(d) 10:10(s) 11:13(p) 2 Si 14:26 14:14(s) 15:17(p) 18:22(d) 23:23(s) 24:26(p)

-The ‘1:18’ specifies that the basis functions from the first silicon atom occupy columns 1:18 in the hamiltonian.
+The ‘1:13’ indicates that the basis functions from the first silicon atom occupy columns 1:13 in the hamiltonian.
 The basis functions are then ordered by angular momentum (, , etc).
 Here we are actually using a basis set with two sets of energies (double kappa), the first set is listed as 1:9 and the second as 10:13 (, and for first set but only and for the second).
-To highlight the and contributions from both atoms, run the lmf band plotting command with lists of the and orbitals:
+To highlight the and contributions from both atoms, run the lmf including the and orbitals like so:

 $ lmf si --rs=1,0 -vnit=1 --band~fn=syml~col=1,10,14,23~col2=2:4,11:13,15:17,24:26